larsrh/sbt-slf4j/README.md

 _Note:_ This is a fork of [sbt-slf4j](https://github.com/sbt-slf4j/sbt-slf4j).
 Credit goes to the original authors (see link).

-This is an SLF4J backend that binds to an underlying SBT log.
+This is an slf4j backend that binds to an underlying sbt log.

 To use this plugin, add the following to your build -